-Use Streaming API to receive near-real-time streams of data that are based on changes in Salesforce records or custom payloads.
+Use Streaming API to receive real-time streams of data that are based on changes in Salesforce records or custom payloads.
 For Salesforce record changes, Salesforce publishes notifications when the changes occur.
 For custom notifications, you can publish event messages.
 Subscribers can receive notifications using CometD—an implementation of the Bayeux protocol that simulates push technology.
-Clients can subscribe to some types of events with Apex triggers or declaratively with Process Builder and flows.
+Clients can also subscribe to some types of events with Apex triggers or declaratively with Process Builder and Flow Builder.

 When to Use Apex REST API